 - EPSS measures exploit likelihood on a 0 to 1 scale: probability of observed exploitation within the next 30 days, calculated by the FIRST EPSS Special Interest Group.

-- CISA KEV is the binary "actively exploited" signal that most directly informs Article 14(1) reporting decisions, though Article 14(1) is broader than KEV inclusion.
+- CISA KEV is a binary active-exploitation signal that can inform reporting decisions, though the CRA trigger is broader than KEV inclusion.

 - CVSS, EPSS, and KEV combined give a defensible prioritisation matrix; no single signal is sufficient on its own.

-- Article 14 reporting triggers are factual, not score-driven.
-Active exploitation and severe incident are determined under the legal definitions, with scoring as supporting evidence.
+- Reporting triggers are factual, not score-driven.
+Active exploitation and severe incidents are determined under the legal definitions, with scoring as supporting evidence.

-The four numbers that frame CRA severity decisions: inherent severity, exploit probability, the reporting clock, and the penalty ceiling.
+The four signals that frame CRA severity decisions: inherent severity, exploit probability, the reporting clock, and the date the reporting duty applies.

 What the CRA says about scoring

 Read the regulation directly and you will find no mention of CVSS, EPSS, or any other named scoring system.
-The relevant operational language is in Annex I Part II, which lists the vulnerability handling requirements every manufacturer must meet across the support period:
+The relevant operational duties are simpler: manufacturers need a vulnerability-handling process that works across the support period, remediates vulnerabilities without delay, and publishes clear severity information when a fix is available.

-- Point (2) requires manufacturers to "address and remediate vulnerabilities without delay, including by providing security updates".
+- Remediation.
+Address and remediate vulnerabilities without delay, including by providing security updates.

 Scoring is how manufacturers demonstrate that interpretation in audits and investigations.
 A manufacturer who can show a documented severity policy, a tracking system that records CVSS and EPSS at intake, an SLA tied to severity bands, and remediation timestamps that respect those SLAs has a defensible "without delay" position.
 A manufacturer who cannot does not.

-For the broader Annex I Part II handling regime, see vulnerability handling.
-For the Article 14 reporting cadences, see vulnerability reporting.
+For the broader vulnerability-handling regime, see vulnerability handling.
+For the reporting cadences under the incident-notification regime, see vulnerability reporting.

 CVSS: inherent severity